 Other SCE Degree Programs.
 Registration takes place at or before the first class session, and the period of extended registration ends at the second class session.
-In some cases late registration is permitted at the third class session, but only with the approval of the instructor and academic advisor and upon payment of the late registration fee.
+In some cases late registration is permitted at the third class session, but only with the approval of the instructor and academic advisor, verification of class attendance for the previous weeks, and payment of the late registration fee.